SineVFX/TopDownEffectsDoc/MaterialParameters.md

 * **Dissolve Texture Flip Switch** - Flip the dissolve texture colors (one minus dissolve texture colors)
 * **Dissolve Texture Scale** - Scale of the dissolve texture
 * **Dissolve Texture Min Max** - Min and Max parameter for making a unique dissolve texture offset for each particle
-* **Dissolve Texture Radial** - Change UV fron regular to radial mapping
+* **Dissolve Texture Radial** - Change UV from regular to radial mapping
 * **Dissolve Texture Exp** - Applying Power (Math) the dissolve texture
 * **Dissolve Texture Exp Reversed** - Applying Power (Math) the dissolve texture based on particle lifetime, also in reverse
-* **Dissolve Glow** - Set of parameters, controlling the glowind edges when the dissolve is happening
+* **Dissolve Glow** - Set of parameters, controlling the glowing edges when the dissolve is happening
 * **Dissolve Mask** - Sets the direction (with a texture mask) along which the dissolve will occur
 * **Dissolve Steepness** - Control the steepness/slope of the dissolve mask